Skip to content

 ) -> None:

-"""Links a document to a transaction header.
+"""Links an existing document to a transaction header.

-to insert multiple links at once.
+to link multiple documents at once.

 Parameters